Introduction to the Healthcare Industry

 Not only does the cross-referencing of this data produce synergy between the various players in the health system, but it also allows the implementation of real-time and remote monitoring of patients.

-The use of Big Data can prove to be decisive for cross-checking data of healthcare mobile apps from different origins (clinical, genetic, patient exposure to multiple environments).
+The use of Big Data can prove to be decisive for cross-checking data of healthcare mobile apps from different origins (clinical, genetic, and patient exposure to multiple environments).
 And thus contribute to the advancement of research of rare diseases.
 The information on the state of health of individuals in a given region helps to identify the rise in the incidence of diseases and to alert health authorities.

 Blockchain’s recently developed technology is seen as the ultimate key to solving the challenge of managing ongoing patient records.
 This can be easily integrated with an online doctor consultation app.